AndrewEllis93/Print-Tuning-Guide/README.md

 This is not intended to be an ultimate guide to everything, rather a guide to address common mistakes and confusion I see in the Voron Discord.

 ## A Note About Line Width
-Any line widths expressed as percentages are referring to a **percentage of nozzle diameter.** \
+Any line widths expressed as percentages are a **percentage of nozzle diameter.** \
-This allows the guide to remain agnostic to nozzle diameter.
+This allows the guide to remain agnostic to nozzles.

 SuperSlicer natively allows percentages to be entered this way.